 If you want to understand why this skill feels so difficult, our guide on why loose lead walking is hard explains the challenge in more detail.

 Breed traits matter too.
 A working-line dog bred to cover ground will often struggle more than a calmer companion breed.
-Our article on working vs show dogs explains why genetics and breed purpose influence behaviour.
+Genetics and breed purpose influence behaviour, so it is worth thinking about what your dog was originally bred to do.

-The Quick-Fix Myth: Why Slip Leads Do Not Teach
+The Quick-Fix Myth: Why Slip Leads, Choke Chains and Prong Collars Do Not Teach

 Many trainers still recommend slip leads, choke chains, or prong collars as a quick fix for pulling.